jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 ## 2nd iteration (in progress)

-A second iteration will begin once a new dataset of over 50,000 headlines has been collected according to an improved data collection method.
+A second round of experimentation will begin once a new dataset of over 50,000 headlines has been collected according to an improved data collection method.

 <br>